Become a CCA in just six months!

 Frequently Asked Questions

-Participants who successfully graduate the program as a certified CCA will seamlessly transition to a full-time position at a site in Halifax Regional Municipality.
+Participants who successfully graduate the program as a certified CCA will seamlessly transition to a full-time position at DePaul Hall in Halifax

 You will need to provide a copy of your high school or GED transcript, a Criminal Record Check (CRC) or Vulnerable Sector Check (VSC) issued within the last six months, and proof of Canadian Citizenship or Permanent Residency.